Vitamin B12 for stroke recovery has a growing pool of science behind it.

 Vitamin B12 for Stroke Recovery

-Vitamin B12 also helps your body develop and maintain myelin, a protective coating around your nerve fibers that increases the speed at which impulses are conducted.
+This particular B vitamin also helps your body develop and maintain myelin, a protective coating around your nerve fibers that increases the speed at which impulses are conducted.

 Vitamin B12 also plays a role in the formation of neurotransmitters, which are essential for cognitive functions and neural protection.